Moe dates a little person named Maya while Homer leaves Maggie at a park next to Moe's Bar while he drinks and she is bullied by the local kids.

 - Adults Are Useless: Homer, initially, who was completely oblivious to the bullying that Maggie suffers and ignored the warning signs, to boot.
+Eventually subverted in The Reveal, where he does arrive to see Maggie getting bullied and comes to the rescue, only to get overpowered by the buff infant.

 - Bitch in Sheep's Clothing: The babysitter in the Nanny Cam commercial, who not only hated children, but was willing to eat her two charges once left alone in her care by their parents.